Miltonly/Streets/Scott Boulevard

 What's nearby

-Scott Boulevard is within a five-minute drive of several parks, including Escarpment View Park and Velodrome Park, both offering sports fields and playgrounds.
-Centennial Park and Milton Community Park are a short drive further, providing larger green spaces and walking trails.
-For daily errands, FreshCo and Walmart are both within a ten-minute drive, with Sobeys and Canadian Superstore slightly farther.
-The Milton GO Station is a seven-minute drive, offering direct rail service to Toronto's Union Station.
-Highway 401 is accessible at Regional Road 25 in about the same time.
+Scott Boulevard is within a five-minute drive of several parks, including Escarpment View Park and Velodrome Park, both with playgrounds and sports fields.
+Centennial Park and Milton Community Park are also close, offering trails and green space.
+For daily errands, FreshCo and Walmart are each about six to seven minutes by car.
+Milton District Hospital is seven minutes away, and the Milton GO Station is a seven-minute drive, providing a 67-minute commute to downtown Toronto via GO and TTC.

 The market right now